department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/service-disabled/return-to-job.md

   - url: /vocational-rehab-and-employment/external-resources/
     title: External Resources
     description: Get links to more resources that can help you in your job search.
-  - url: /vocational-rehab-and-employment/family-members/
-    title: Family Members
-    descripton: Help your family members find out if they qualify for certain counseling services, training, and education benefits.
 ---

 <div class="va-introtext">